 Tensegrity icosahedrons are used to model biologic organisms from viruses to vertebrates, their cells, systems and subsystems.

-R. Buckminster Fuller, who coined the term, and Kenneth Snelson, who first applied the mechanical principles to modern structures as an art form,
+I regard the term “tensegrity” as conceived by R. Buckminster Fuller, who coined the term, and Kenneth Snelson, who first applied the mechanical principles to modern structures as an art form,

 I have moved to the term 'biotensegrity' to consider tensegrity as a force vector concept as applied to biology.